Cleveland Guardians: Chicago White Sox

-The Chicago White Sox are another rival, dating back to the 1959 season, when the Sox slipped past the Guardians to win the AL pennant.
-The rivalry intensified when both clubs were moved to the new AL Central in 1994.
-During that season, the two teams challenged for the division title, with the Guardians one game back of Chicago when the strike began in August.
-During a game in Chicago, the White Sox confiscated Albert Belle's corked bat, followed by an attempt by Guardians pitcher Jason Grimsley to crawl through the Comiskey Park clubhouse ceiling to retrieve it.
+The Chicago White Sox are another rival, dating back to the 1959 season, when the Sox slipped past the Indians to win the AL pennant.
+The rivalry intensified when both clubs were moved to the newly created AL Central in 1994.
+During that season, the two teams challenged for the division title, with the Indians one game back of Chicago when the season ended in August due to the players' strike.
+During a game in Chicago, the White Sox confiscated Albert Belle's corked bat, followed by an attempt by Indians pitcher Jason Grimsley to crawl through the Comiskey Park clubhouse ceiling to retrieve it.
 Belle later signed with the White Sox in 1997, adding additional intensity to the rivalry.
+In 2005, the White Sox led the division by 15 games in July, only to see the Indians trim the lead to a single game late in the season.
+However, the White Sox swept a three-game series to end the season to win the division by six games; the Sox later won that year's World Series.